 Different Layers in a Bituminous Pavement

-Bituminous pavements are constructed in different layers like a bituminous base course, bituminous binder course and bituminous face course.
-Bituminous concrete layers are made of different accoutrements and provide different functions to the bituminous pavements.
+Bituminous pavements, showcasing the layers of bituminous pavement, are constructed in different layers like a bituminous base course, bituminous binder course, and bituminous face course.

 Different layers in a bituminous Pavement are as follows.